Project Management for Marketing: Complete Guide (2025)

 - Marketing project management includes processes such as creating a project charter, developing a marketing strategy, identifying and managing risk, and analyzing key performance indicators.

-- Some of the biggest challenges that marketing project managers need to address include: aligning projects with agency goals, keeping projects on time, and maintaining efficient resource management while managing resources across multiple projects.
+- Some of the biggest challenges that marketing project managers need to address include: aligning marketing objectives with organizational objectives, keeping projects on time, and maintaining efficient resource management while managing resources across multiple projects.

 - Key strategies for project success include getting stakeholder buy-in, keeping your workforce competitive, and switching from multiple tools to a single solution.